tudat-team/tudat-feedstock/README.md

 Feedstock license: BSD-3-Clause

-Summary: Tudat Bundle packs Tudat and external libraries in a modular fashion
+Summary: A C++ platform to perform astrodynamics and space research